Energy & Climate ExpertsIdeas into Action

 Karl R. Rábago

 Karl leads the Center’s team in engagement in regulatory and policy proceedings, in development and training of law student interns, and ensuring that the Center is engaged in the critical clean energy and regulatory issues of our day.
 Karl serves as a professor for a designated service with the Pace University Elisabeth Haub School of Law and teaches energy law.
 A frequent expert witness in regulatory proceedings around the country, Karl has a reputation for bringing sharp analysis, strong logical argument, and a deep well of regulatory and policy experience to all his work.
-Karl serves as Chair of the Board of the Center for Resource Solutions, a San Francisco-based non-governmental organization that works to advance voluntary clean energy markets through certification of green energy products and services under the “Green-e” logo.
-He also sits on the Board of the Interstate Renewable Energy Council (IREC).
-Karl also is co-director and principal investigator for the Northeast Solar Energy Market Coalition, a US DOE SunShot Initiative Solar Market Pathways project.
+Karl serves as Chair of the Board of the Center for Resource Solutions, a San Francisco-based non-governmental organization that works to advance voluntary clean energy markets.
+He also sits on the Board of the Interstate Renewable Energy Council (IREC) and the Alliance for Clean Energy-New York.

 Thomas G. Bourgeois